transducens/Idiomata-Cognitor/README.md

 ```

 ## Install

 Clone the repository and install the dependencies.

 ```
 git clone https://github.com/transducens/Romance-languages-identifier.git
 cd Romance-languages-identifier
 pip install requirements.txt
 ```

 If you would like to use our trained model, you will need to extract it.

 ```
 gzip -d model.pkl.gz
 ```

 ## Use

-The [classification script](https://github.com/transducens/Romance-languages-identifier/blob/main/lang_identification.py) expects the sentences to be identified by standard input and the model to be used as a parameter.
-The output will be the input sentences with the language identification separated by a tab.
+The [classification script](https://github.com/transducens/Romance-languages-identifier/blob/main/lang_identification.py) expects the sentences to be identified in the standard input and the model to be used as a parameter.
+The output will be the input sentences and the corresponding language identifier separated by a tab.

 ```
-cat file | python lang_identification.py --model model.pkl > file_identidied
+cat file | python lang_identification.py --model model.pkl > file_id
 ```

 ## Train

 You can use the [training script](https://github.com/transducens/Romance-languages-identifier/blob/main/lang_identification_train.py) and monolingual corpora to train your own classifier.
 The script will divide the provided corpora into 70% for training and 30% for testing.

 ```
 python lang_identification_train.py \
       --spa spanish_monolingual_corpus.txt \